vala-lang/vala-docs/docs/guides/contributor-guide.md

 Testing and reviewing merge requests helps reduce the burden on the maintainers and helps speed up development of the project.

-For example: If there's a merge request that adds a feature that you like, helping test and review the merge request may speed up the amoount of time it takes to get the feature added into the project.
+For example: If there's a merge request that adds a feature that you like, helping test and review the merge request may speed up the amount of time it takes to get the feature added into the project.

 #### Keeping your pending merge requests up-to-date